KhronosGroup/Vulkan-ValidationLayers/docs/gpu_validation.md

 case the application used that extension to name any objects.
 If a name exists for that object, it is included in the error message.

-The layer then adds on error message text obtained from decoding the stage-specific and validation-specific data as described earlier.
+The layer then adds an error message text obtained from decoding the stage-specific and validation-specific data as described earlier.

 This completes the error report when there is no source-level debug information in the shader.